Fiji Marine Conservation and Diving

 NGO Internship: Available for volunteers staying more than 2 months.

-Cost: Volunteers can join to either scuba dive or snorkel only:
+Cost: The price gets cheaper, the longer you stay.
+Volunteers can join to either scuba dive or snorkel only:

 - Snorkellers – 1 week starts from GBP 699 | Refer to Frontier’s “Fiji Beach Conservation” project for more details.